4everinbeta/4everinbeta.github.io/rag/README.md

 # RAG Assets

-This directory stores the generated `documents.json` and `vectors.json` files your chat worker will read at runtime.
-Run `python build_embeddings.py` locally (with either a local embedding model or `OPENAI_API_KEY` set) or trigger the `Build RAG assets` workflow to refresh these files whenever the source content changes.
+This directory is only a placeholder for the generated `documents.json` and `vectors.json` files.
+They are created by `python build_embeddings.py` (locally or via the GitHub Action) and uploaded to Cloudflare R2, so they no longer live in the repo.
+Keeping this README ensures the folder exists so the script always has a write target.